erik78se/masterworker/TUTORIAL.md

 Author: Erik Lönroth

-# What you will learn
+## What you will learn
-This tutorial will teach you about the fundamentals of relations in juju.
+This tutorial will teach you implementing a simple relation in juju.
 We will use two existing charms that implements a master-worker pattern and study that code for reference.

 Get the code here: ```git clone https://github.com/erik78se/masterworker```

-You will in this tutorial:
+You will:

 * Learn what a relation is and how to use it in your charms.
 * Learn more about hooks and how hook-tools drives relation data exchanges.
 * Learn about relational-hooks and when they run.
 * How to debug/introspect a relation with hook-tools

-# Preparations
+## Preparations

 * You need a basic understanding of what juju, charms and models are.
 * You should have got through the getting started chapter of official juju documentation.